nab-os/atelier-traviole/content/blog/2021-12-25_Souvenirs/index.en.md

   {{< /column >}}

   {{< column size="small" >}}
-    {{< figure src="mockup-Souvenirs.gif" title="GGif of the Mock up, page by page, of the Souvenirs Shop...
+    {{< figure src="mockup-Souvenirs.gif" title="Gif of the Mock up, page by page, of the Souvenirs Shop...
 Some pages are at the idea stage, one is sketched and the others are finished" >}}
   {{< /column >}}
 {{< /row >}}